pijpijpij/Horrocks/README.md

 ## Basic concepts
 They are:
-- View.
-The code that is to display data and generally to interact with the user.
+- `View`.
+The code that is to display data and generally interacts with the user.
-- Event.
-A piece of data emitted by the UI (View) to the system.
+- `Event`.
+A piece of data sent by the UI (`View`) to the system.
-- ViewModel.
+- `Model`.
 A set of data the view is to display.
-- State.
+- `State`.
 A set of data that represents the state of the view.
-Most of the time, ViewModel can be used as state of the view.
+In a lot of screens, `Model` can be used as `State`.
+- `Reducer`.
+A piece of code that contains both data (equivalent to a Redux action) and process (Redux's reducer).
+When applied to a
+`State` this applies its data on to the state and produces a new `State`
-- Feature.
-A piece of code that processes a specific type of UI event and contributes to the state of the view.
-It is triggered when the
+- `ReducerCreator`.
+A piece of code that processes a specific type of UI events and creates `Reducer`s for these events.
-View emits an event.
-- Result: pieces of code emitted by Features that can contribute to advancing the state of the view.
+- `Engine`: the code that collects the `Reducer`s emitted by `ReducerCreator`s and applies then to the current `State`.
-- Engine.
-The code that listens for Results and applies then to the state.
-It also calculate the ViewModel from it and emits it..
+It also calculate the `Model` from the `state` and emits it.

 ### Event
-This is the equivalent of an `Action` in Redux.
-A difference is that an event can be a complex data structure designed for he purpose of being an `Action` but it can also be a simple basic data type, i.e. `String`.
+A piece of data sent by the UI (`View`) to the system.
+An event can be a complex dedicated data structure but it can also be a simple basic data type, i.e. `String`.

-### ViewModel
+### Model
 Views show data.
-This data takes the form of properties of the ViewModel.
-All the data shown on the view comes from the ViewModel.
+This data takes the form of properties of the `Model`.
+All data shown on the view comes from the unique `Model`.
-But the view also needs to pop up dialog box, navigate to other screens...
-These are also represented as properties of the ViewModel.
-The difference is that these properties are transient, i.e. each time the State is about to be modified (by a new Result), they are reset.
+The view also needs to pop up dialog box, navigate to other screens...
+These are also represented as properties of the same `Model`.
+The difference is that these properties are transient, i.e. each time the `State` is about to be modified (by a new
+`Reducer`), they are reset.

+### State
+It is a set of data that represents the state of the view.
+In a lot of screens, `Model` can be used as `State`.

-### Feature
+### ReducerCreator
-A Feature can be triggered by and event and emit a series of Results.
+An `ReducerCreator` can be triggered by an `Event` and emits a series of `Reducer`s.
+It is named `ReducerCreator` because its semantics are close to Redux's ActionCreator.
+It emits more than Actions however: Horrocks' `Reducer`s.

+### Reducer
+A `Reducer` is close semantically to Redux's Reducer.
+The major difference is that the main (only) method of a Redux reducer is a pure function that take 2 parameters: the action data and a state to produce a new state.
+Horrocks' `Reducer` already contains the data to apply to the `State`, so:
+ - its main method has only one parameter,
+ - it is not a pure function.

 ### Engine
-It's probably the closest to a `Store` in Redux.
+It's probably the closest to a `Store` in Redux, but it's different enough that we kept its name different.
+There should be one instance of an engine (noted above as the system) per screen in an app.

 # Adding to Gradle
 Add the JitPack repository to your build file: